 However, as one of the managing partners at Retail Systems Research pointed out, shoppers will not really notice AI, but their relationships and experiences with brands will see a radical improvement.

 “I don’t think consumers will really consciously feel the impact of AI.
 Instead, they’ll find brands they love, who delight them consistently.
 But behind the scenes, those experiences will be carefully designed and curated – by a machine.” – Nikki Baird, RSR Research

 “Quick and easy always wins in retail.
 Nothing accomplishes it better than voice-enabled commerce.” – Joe Skorupa, RIS News

 Experts say voice search has already impacted the way people shop.
 Currently, leading voice assistant products are Amazon’s Alexa and Apple’s Siri.
-Although both products are still in their developing phases and their impact in the retailing realm are limited, they’re designed to be tightly integrated with the daily activities of shoppers and have the potential to create unique opportunities for retailers.
+Both products are still in their developing phases and their impact on the retail realm are limited.
+However, they’re designed to be tightly integrated with the daily activities of shoppers.
+And have the potential to create unique opportunities for retailers.

 “As voice-recognition technologies improve and these products are able to provide convenient, safe, seamless and consistent shopping experiences, there will likely be growth in customer adoption for retail use cases.” – Melissa Campanelli, Total Retail

 This Christmas, Amazon Devices had its best holiday yet, “with tens of millions of Alexa-enabled devices sold worldwide”, as the company disclosed in a press release.
 This pretty much sums up the big business potential of this technology.